journly/journly-app/server/README.md

-# Journaly Backend
+# Journly Backend
-This repository contains the backend code for Journaly.
+This repository contains the backend code for Journly.

 ## Getting Started
-The steps below will help you get started on contributing to Journaly's backend.
+The steps below will help you get started on contributing to Journly's backend.
 1. Firstly, ensure that you have the Rust programming language installed to your system.
 To check this, open up your terminal and enter the command: `rustc`.
 If there is an error, go to the official [Rust installation guide](https://www.rust-lang.org/tools/install) and follow the instructions to install Rust.
 2. Next, clone the repository.
 ```shell